Finding a Top Financial Advisor Firm in Houston

 To determine how it will allocate assets in client portfolios, the firm states advisors develops a recommended investment policy, which takes into account a client’s risk tolerance, return goals, liquidity needs and any other special circumstances.
 The firm mainly uses stocks, bonds and cash equivalents.

 Linscomb & Williams has an impressive assortment of resources.
 The firm posts monthly commentaries on the economy and quarterly commentaries on the market.
-There’s a selection of videos created by a recognized expert on security, as well as a selection of the firm’s white papers.
+There’s a selection of the firm’s white papers.
 After Hurricane Harvey devastated Houston in August 2017, the firm compiled an array of useful links, from tax-saving opportunities to how to assist those affected by the hurricane.

-USCA RIA LLC requires clients have a minimum of $50,000 in investable assets.
-This is the lowest of any firm on this list.
+USCA RIA, LLC requires clients have a minimum of $50,000 in investable assets.
+This is one of the lowest stipulations of any firm on this list.
 The firm is part of a larger financial services boutique, U.S. Capital Advisors LLC.

 The fee-based firm has the most advisors of any firm on this list with 48.
-Of those advisors, there are seven certified financial planners (CFPs), two certified investment management analysts, one chartered financial analyst (CFA) and one certified portfolio manager (CPM).
+Of those advisors, there are six certified financial planners (CFPs), two certified investment management analysts (CIMAs), one chartered financial analyst (CFA) and one certified portfolio manager (CPM).

 Generally speaking, USCA RIA states that it typically opts for asset allocation and diversification, as well as a mix of growth and value strategies.
 The firm’s approach is guided by clients’ investment objectives and risk tolerance.